suhagan/books-api-updated/README.md

 ### Phase 3 — Security & Examination Requirements

-The final version adds **security and authentication features required by the examination**.
+The final version adds security and authentication features required by the examination.

 New additions: